IM-WADD/Week4Practical1/README.md

-# Practical 13 (week 7, practical 1) - JavaScript Fundamentals
+# Week 4 Practical 1 - JavaScript Fundamentals

 The aim of this week's practical is to get you up to speed on the fundamentals of DOM manipulation and modern ES6 JavaScript.
-These instructions are looooong but that's because it provides a lot more detail on the steps than we normally give you!
+These instructions are looooong but that's because they provide a lot more detail on the steps than we normally give you!

+Stage 1 and 2 should be quick.
+Stage 3 (the clocks exercise) will likely take more time than we have in class but you're encouraged to complete it.
+A sample solution will be posted after class as usual.

 ## Stage 1: DOM manipulation with JavaScript

 ### Exercise 1.1: Running JavaScript in the Chrome Console
 Run the index.html file in the stage1-2 folder in Chrome.

 Next, open the Chrome console.
-There are a few ways to do this.
-One way is to right-click on the webpage and choose "Inspect" from the contextual menu.
+Reminder: right-click on the webpage and choose "Inspect" from the contextual menu.
 Then, in the Developer Tools pane, select the Console tab, which should be right next to the Elements tab.
 When you open the console, you might see errors or warnings.
 You can ignore these.

-You will write snippets of JavaScript in the console to assess the composition of the page.
-Type JavaScript in the console to answer each of the questions below.
-You could answer all questions by just looking at the code but the goal here is to try out selecting DOM elements with JavaScript.
+**You will write snippets of JavaScript in the console to assess the composition of the page.
+Type JavaScript in the console to answer each of the questions below.** You could answer all questions by just looking at the code but the goal here is to try out selecting DOM elements with JavaScript.

 1.	**How many paragraphs does the page have?** Type `document.getElementsByTagName('p');` into the console, then press Enter.
 To type in the console, put your cursor by the little blue carat (>).
 This will print HTMLCollection followed by a number.
 The number is the number of elements retrieved by the method i.e., if you see HTMLCollection(2), that means there are 2 paragraphs in the page.
 An HTMLCollection is effectively an array that stores only HTML elements.